-This is an important document that provides a process for managing critical shortages in the supply of blood product.
+The National Blood Supply Contingency Plan (NBSCP) is an important document produced by the National Blood Authority (NBA) and provides a national process for managing critical shortages in the supply of blood product.

 The plan should, however, be seen as a living document and regularly reviewed in conjunction with the Hospital Transfusion Committee and other key stakeholders.

 The clinical community plays a central role in the NBSCP in ensuring appropriate clinical transfusion and optimal inventory management practices, and the prioritisation of available blood supplies to those patients with the greatest clinical need.

 Therefore, it is imperative that institutions have in place appropriate arrangements to support the plan.

 The plan also contains annexes to assist key stakeholders in responding to a supply demand or crisis.

 Awareness of the document and its implications is essential for your laboratory and the facilities to which your laboratory supplies blood products.

 It is important that your laboratory is familiar with the requirements of the NBSCP.

 You can download electronic copies of the NBSCP requirements from the NBA web site.

 The healthcare facilities to which you supply blood products must also be aware of the NBSCP and its implications.